LucasChat/hivebrite/README.md

 ### Todo :
 1. Change in src/index.js the keyPrefix for the localhost
-1. Change in package.json the name of your app
+2. Change in package.json the name of your app
+3. Change in public/html your title

 ### Inclu :
 * React